vijaybalebail/In-memory-workshop/In_memory/IM_features/queries.md

     session pga memory                                             12779928
     table scans (IM)                                                      1
     ````

-      	IM scan CUs columns theoretical max = 748 is count of columns that would be accessed if each scan looked at all columns units (CUs) in all IMCUs for that column.
-However, the IMCUs actually accessed is <b>IM scan CUs memcompress for query low = 44</b>.
-This optimization is due to elimination of column access storing Min/Max info for each IMCU column structure.
+    "IM scan CUs columns theoretical max = 748" is count of columns that would be accessed if each scan looked at all columns units (CUs) in all IMCUs for that column.
-    As the query did not have a filter, it was expected to scan all IMCUs and all CUs within the IMCU for the segment that is if there wouldn’t be column projection, but as you can see, only one column CU per IMCU is touched because of column projection.
-This is evident in the IM scan CU columns theoretical max value of 748 (44 IMCUs x 17 columns) from which IM scan CUs columns accessed are only 44 which happen to be the total IMCUs for 1 column.
+    There are 17 columns in the table LINEORDER.
+    Each column data is held in 748/17 = 44 IMCUs.
+This information is in "IM scan CUs memcompress for query low".

+    However, the IMCUs actually accessed is 88.
+This is because we accessed 2 columns in the query.
+(2 *44 =88)

+    If the query had a filter condition , then those CUs would have been accessed too.

 3. To execute the same query against the buffer cache you will need to disable the IM column store via a hint called NO\_INMEMORY or at session level and disable INMEMORY\_QUERY.